 Gain strength and inspiration by worshiping together

 Connect with interfaith partners in this work (July 13)

 Worship and music (built into every day with a final service on Sunday)

 Who Should attend

-Thursday and Friday sessions are designed for people in the United Methodist Church working on creation care/environmental justice at any level of the church.
+Thursday and Friday sessions are designed for people in the United Methodist Church or who are part of United Methodist institutions working on creation care/environmental justice at any level of the church.

 Register through the Tennessee Annual Conference.
 You will set up an account on that site, and then be able to register for the event.
 Registration deadline is June 30.
-The Scarritt Bennett Center needs the final count by then, so we cannot accept registrations after that date.
-The first 35 who reserve three nights in a Scarritt Bennett dormitory receive a substantially reduced rate!
+Scarritt Bennett lodging reservation deadline is June 11(though rooms are going fast).
+The Scarritt Bennett Center needs the final count by the June 30 date, so we cannot accept registrations after that date.
 (Room reservations must be made through the event registration site, not directly with Scarritt Bennett.)
-Please click on the Registration Information page for complete details on how to receive the special reduced rate.
+Please click on the Registration Information page for complete details.

 A limited number of scholarships are available for those who need financial assistance to attend.
 Preference will be given to underrepresented demographic groups, including young adults, people of color, and those "on the front lines" of environmental crises.
-Priority deadline for scholarship applications is May 11.
-Applications will be accepted until June 15.
+Priority deadline for scholarship applications is June 1.
+Applications will be accepted until June 22 if funds are still available.
 Scholarship applications will be considered as we receive them.
 Please submit your application early to enhance the likelihood that you will receive a scholarship.
 Complete the scholarship application online.